What is AFFF?

 In 2018 Washington state was the first state in America to place restrictions on PFAS in firefighting foam.
 Two years later the state removed exemptions, creating the most powerful ban against PFAS in the country.
 Since then, PFAS in firefighting foam has been banned in California, Colorado, Connecticut, Illinois, Maine, Maryland, New Hampshire, New York, Vermont, Washington, leading the fight for safer, effective, fluorine-free alternatives in firefighting foam.

-Who Qualifies for a Lawsuit?
+Who Qualified for a Lawsuit?

-Any civilian or military firefighter who was exposed to AFFF and has been diagnosed with thyroid disease (Hypo and Hyperthyroidism, Hashimoto’s disease), blood cancer (Leukemia, Non-Hodgkin’s Lymphoma and Hodgkin’s Lymphoma), ulcerative colitis, kidney cancer, testicular cancer, pancreatic cancer, prostate cancer, bladder cancer, or liver cancer may be entitled to compensation.
+Any civilian or military firefighter who was exposed to AFFF and had been diagnosed with thyroid disease (Hypo and Hyperthyroidism, Hashimoto’s disease), blood cancer (Leukemia, Non-Hodgkin’s Lymphoma and Hodgkin’s Lymphoma), ulcerative colitis, kidney cancer, testicular cancer, pancreatic cancer, prostate cancer, bladder cancer, or liver cancer may be entitled to compensation.

 The Nations Law Firm, established in 1971, is a veteran-owned business.
 Howard Nations is a veteran of the United States Army, having served as a Russian linguist in Military Intelligence in Korea.